coherentsolutionsinc/aspnetcore-service-fabric-hosting/samples/hierarchical-services-registration/README.md

 * **App** - this is a application project
 * **Service** - this is a service project

-The application is configured to have stateful service with only primary replica with singleton partitioning schema.
+The application is configured to have stateful service without partitioning with one replica.

 The service is configured to have two **aspnetcore** listeners bound to two SF endpoints - `FirstEndpoint` and `SecondEndpoint` correspondingly.